 In any event, this is not the sort of rhetoric that allows a ‘ruler’ to enjoy a quiet night’s sleep.
 And of course, the message is made all the more incendiary by its suggestion that these same kings are to be laughed at, scorned, and held in derision.
 Powerful stuff!
 And potentially dangerous.

 Thought experiment: it’s March 1752, and you have a small printing press in your basement.
 You’ve printed these very same words (above) onto flyers which you are now distributing outside London’s Covent Garden Theater, scene of the Messiah’s London debut.
 Would you escape imprisonment…or worse?

 But lifted from scripture and embedded in the middle of a musical masterwork, the political import of the Messiah’s message can escape notice.
 Is this an early version of subminimal messaging?
 Were Handel and Jennens ‘dog whistle’ revolutionaries?

 This brings us the Messiah’s penultimate climax, the Hallelujah Chorus, perhaps the best-known chorus in all of Western music:

 Hallelujah: for the Lord God, Omnipotent reigneth.
 The kingdom of this world is become the kingdom of our Lord, and of his Christ; and he shall reign for ever and ever.
 King of kings, and Lord of lords.

 If Handel had been playing in the NFL, he would have been called for a personal foul: “taunting.”
-It is one thing to criticize the state, another thing to tease the rulers, yet another thing to call for dashing things to pieces.
-But it quite another thing to celebrate prospectively the obliteration of the secular order.
+It is one thing to criticize the state, another thing to tease the rulers, and yet another thing to call for dashing things to pieces.
+Still, it is something of an entirely different order to celebrate prospectively the obliteration of the secular order.